 Current ATypI bylaws, adopted September 2016 during our Warsaw conference.

-Joining the team: How to become a member of the ATypI Board of Directors
+How to get elected to the ATypI Board of Directors

-Board members (“directors”) are elected at the annual general meeting (AGM) by a quorum of the members of the association.
+Board members (“directors”) are elected by the members of the association.
 The ATypI statutes define the role of the board and the modalities of elections.
-In case the association is unable to hold an AGM in person, elections will be conducted via electronic communications in keeping with California law.
+In case the association is unable to hold an election in person, elections will be conducted via electronic communications in keeping with California law.

-Potential board members may be self-nominated, or nominated by another ATypI member in good standing.
-Those seeking to run for a board position must be a member in good standing at the time of nomination and election, and continue to be a member in good standing throughout their term(s) as directors.
+Anyone seeking to run for a board position must be a member in good standing at the time of nomination and election, and continue to be a member in good standing throughout their tenure as a director.

 ATypI is a volunteer-driven organization that relies on the generosity and ongoing involvement of many wonderful people to fulfill its mission.
-Members, sponsors, partners, conference volunteers, program reviewers, country delegates, and staff are all essential to the team.
+Members, sponsors, partners, conference volunteers, country and community delegates, and staff are all essential to the team.
 Another vitally important part of ATypI is its board of directors.

 ATypI board members are dedicated volunteers who have shown a passion for the community, who have contributed to ATypI and its mission in the past, and who wish to contribute in an even more meaningful way.
 Board members are elected representatives who donate their time, talent, financial support, fundraising skills, and connections, etc., while having a “seat at the table.”
 Being part of the ATypI board offers an opportunity for collaboration with others who wish to work strategically in serving our community and increasing the reach and effectiveness of the association.